olegakbarov/mod-fed/README.md

 ## 🎯 How It Works

 1. **User Input**: Enter a natural language description of your app
-2. **AI Generation**: The system analyzes keywords and generates an app specification
+2. **AI Generation**: Uses Vercel AI SDK with OpenAI/Anthropic to generate app specifications
-3. **Component Selection**: Appropriate components are selected from the registry
+3. **Component Selection**: AI selects appropriate components from the registry
 4. **Dynamic Loading**: Components are loaded (simulated module federation)
 5. **App Rendering**: The generated app is displayed in real-time